-The public presentation is a formal presentation of findings and discussion of the MS research process.
-The presentation should include a discussion of ethical considerations relevant to their research.
-It may also be appropriate for the student to discuss any problems encountered during the research; what the student might have done differently in hindsight; and what the student might do given the opportunity for further work on this topic.
-The closed-door oral defense involves questions from the student's committee and is not open to the public.
+The public presentation is a formal presentation of findings and discussion of the Master's research process.
+The presentation should include a discussion of ethics relevant for the research.
+It may also be appropriate for the student to discuss any problems encountered during the research, what the student might have done differently in hindsight, and what the student might do given the opportunity for further work on this topic.

-The department must report the results of the final examination to the Graduate School.
-The student's committee will complete internal department evaluation forms as well as Graduate School final exam forms.
-The final exam must be scheduled three weeks in advance of the Deposit Deadline, and the committee must have a complete draft of the Thesis or Project three weeks in advance of the exam.
+This department must report the result of a final examination for the MS candidate to the Graduate School.
+The student's committee will complete internal department examination evaluation forms as well as Graduate School final exam forms.